 Overseas deliveries can take longer.

-2016 was an exceptional vintage in Bolgheri DOC
+2017 was an average vintage in Bolgheri DOC

 Other vintages of Sassicaia